Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * Morion Blade.
 It's too strong.
 Allowed on NG+5.
 * Clever Rat Ring.
 It's too strong.
 Allowed on NG+5.
 * Second Chance.
 It's cheap, granting a second opportunity in the middle of a fight.
 * Thief's Ring and/or Cloak against any boss.
+As a fact, concealment has the chance of breaking the AI.
+Whether it is allowed for specific runs or not is up to a case-by-case basis which is up for discussion.
 * Offensive spells/miracles (which you can hardly cast).
 * Multiple cheese tactics or exploits exclusive to this game.
 In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.

 * In the case you are doing a run that includes **No Sprint**:
+   - Offensive magic is allowed on the second pillar of the Dragon God's fight.
+It is pretty much impossible to get past without sprinting.
    - It is allowed to use Thief's Ring for Old Hero, Armoured Spider and Flamelurker.
-   - Offensive magic is allowed on the second pillar of the Dragon God's fight.
+It is specifically not allowed on Tower Knight.

 ### Speediest Roles